Skip to content

 yarn backstage-cli versions:bump

-Backstage uses a layered configuration system:
+Backstage employs a layered configuration system, merging YAML files sequentially.

 app-config.yaml # Base config (committed to git)